mentionm/crypto-resources/README.md

 A curated list of various crypto resources for beginners, middle-level, and advanced users.
 You can create Pull Requests with your suggested additions or edits.

-**Disclaimer: Do your own due dilligence before using any of the resources provided.
+**Disclaimer: Do your own due diligence before using any of the resources provided.
-Twitter acounts to follow is a personal opinion.
+Twitter accounts to follow are a personal opinion.
 It contains many Twitter personas that share a lot of good information.
 However, it must be taken with a grain of salt.**

 ## ₿ Crypto